 When Your Mind Won’t Shut Off at Night

-They lie in bed trying to quiet their mind, only to find that the harder they try, the more active the thoughts become.
+The harder they try, the more active the thoughts become.

 This pattern is closely related to the mental looping described in How to Stop Overthinking Without Forcing Yourself.